 Step 1: Test the Water in the Reef Tank

-To decide the level of alkalinity you need to lower, the first things you should do is to test the water in the reef tank, you have to make sure that you tested the alkalinity, pH, and calcium in the water.
+To decide the level of alkalinity you need to lower, the first thing you should do is to test the water in the reef tank, you have to make sure that you tested the alkalinity, pH, and calcium in the water.

 You can either check these with either test kits or test strips.
-Though test kits are more accurate, using test strips is also works fine.
-Just make sure that can judge the degree of alkalinity by comparing the color found by the test with the color standard mentioned by the manufacturers of the kits or strips.
+Though test kits are more accurate, using test strips also works fine.
+Just make sure that you can judge the degree of alkalinity by comparing the color found by the test with the color standard mentioned by the manufacturers of the kits or strips.

-Also note that you should follow the process of testing the water for alkalinity, pH, and calcium recommended by the manufacturers of the kits or strips you have bought.
+Also, note that you should follow the process of testing the water for alkalinity, pH, and calcium recommended by the manufacturers of the kits or strips you have bought.

 - Alkalinity (dKH) = (Volume of acid used/ Water sample volume) *280